-Everyone hates Mondays and your employees are no different.
-However, to help them get on the right track you can organize meditation sessions at the beginning of every week.
-Meditation helps bring tranquillity to one’s thoughts.
-Getting the employees to start off their week at work with a great round of meditation will help them stay focused.
-Moreover, meditation comes with its own set of benefits.
-It helps control anxiety, brings self-awareness, stabilizes blood pressure, boosts one’s attentiveness and more.
+Everyone hates Mondays, and your employees are no different.
+To help them get on the right track, you can organize meditation sessions at the beginning of every week.
+Meditation helps bring tranquillity to one's thoughts.

 10. Smoke Cessation Campaign

 Smoking has become a very common habit among professionals around the world.
 And the most obvious reason cited by many for this is the ever-growing work stress.
-Since it is a known fact, how smoking causes various chronic heart and lung diseases.
+Everyone knows that smoking can cause various chronic heart and lung diseases.
 It has become very important to curb this.

-Implementing a smoke cessation campaign at the workplace, however, can help mitigate this issue to a certain extent if not the whole.
-Through the campaign, you can reach out to the employees with ways to recede smoking, incentivize their efforts to leave smoking, declaring “no-smoking” zones in and around the workplace.
-Giving up on the habit of smoking will help the employees achieve better stamina as well as reduce the risk of cancer and other chronic diseases.
+However, implementing a smoke cessation campaign at the workplace can help mitigate this issue to a certain extent, if not the whole.
+You can reach out to the employees with ways to recede smoking.
+You can incentivize their efforts to leave smoking too.
+You can declare "no-smoking" zones in and around the workplace.
+It will help the employees achieve better stamina and reduce the risk of cancer and other chronic diseases.

 11. Work Breaks

-Working for longer hours at a go has adverse effects on an employees’ body.
-These include backaches, headaches, muscle cramps, and eye strains.
-As such encouraging the employees to take small breaks at regular intervals between the work becomes very important.
-Such breaks help employees to get rid of the stress that accumulated during the work.
-Also, using these small breaks for drinking water and stretching vital body parts helps them rehydrate and keep the normal blood circulation intact.
+Such breaks help employees eliminate the stress that accumulates during work.
+Also, these small breaks for either drinking water or stretching vital body parts has their own benefits.
+It helps them rehydrate and maintain normal blood circulation.
 Thus, making the employee feel rejuvenated.

 12. Pace Up With the Senior